This article is part of a larger series on Accounting Software.

-The platform is generally easy to use, and since there are plenty of training resources available, it only takes a short period to familiarize yourself with the features.
+Generally, the platform is easy to use, and since there are plenty of training resources available, it only takes a short period to familiarize yourself with the features.
 When you log in to your account, you’ll be greeted by an intuitive dashboard that allows you to access both your books and your clients’ books in one central area.
 Your dashboard includes important sections:

-- Your Practice: Here, you can find links to view your list of client companies, see the team section where your team members and their access rights are listed, and the ProAdvisor section, which has great tips for ProAdvisors to develop their business.
-You can also access the Work space, where you can create Projects and Tasks, and there’s a link to the Apps space, with additional apps that can help your practice and support clients.
+A. Your Practice: Here, you can find links to view your list of client companies, see the team section where your team members and their access rights are listed, and the ProAdvisor section, which has great tips for ProAdvisors to develop their business.
+You can also access the Workspace, where you can create projects and tasks, and there’s a link to the Apps space, with additional apps that can help your practice and support clients.

-- Go to QuickBooks: This is where you’ll find links that take you to your clients’ QuickBooks Online accounts.
-Select the client you want to view, and you’ll have access to their QuickBooks Online company dashboard.
+B. Go to QuickBooks: This is where you’ll find links that take you to your clients’ QuickBooks Online accounts.
+Select the client you want to view, and you’ll immediately access their QuickBooks Online company dashboard.
 The Client Switcher stays at the top of the screen, allowing you to switch quickly to another client’s books.

-Here’s how QBOA is rated on popular review websites:
+Here’s how QuickBooks Online Accountant is rated on popular review websites:

 Frequently Asked Questions (FAQs)